JuanOlaya/Artificial-Intelligence/README.md

 - Punching Reaction
 - Includign the Blend Tree

-### 4. Chasing Script
+### 4. Chasing Script (Navmesh)

 Assigment: Create 5 waypoints in the Scene View of Unity and locate a Non-Player Character (enemy) near of these waypoints.
+Create a Navmesh taking into account the obstacles and the tilts of the terrain.
 Create a script that manage the movement of the Non-Player Characters with the following AI behaviours:
 - Patrolling Behaviour
 - Attacking Behaviour
-- Pursuing Behaviour (Pathfinding)
+- Pursuing Behaviour (Pathfinding with Navmesh)
-- Return to patrolling when the chase is canceled (Pathfinding)
+- Return to patrolling when the chase is canceled (Pathfinding with Navmesh)

 <p align="center">
   <a>